jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 ### Fellow Travelers

 [Cannabinoids with Turkey](https://www.cannabinoidswithturkey.com/) 🦃 -- This guy has an ahead start of 10 year on me.
+Page numbers given below reference:
+- Turkey.
+(2024). *The Classical Cannabinoid Consumers Guide (2024 Edition): Everything you need to know about cannabinoids in terms you can understand.* Independently published.

 ## Background

 {{% columns %}}